 International Medical Corps also provides training to health professionals from referral hospitals and camp-based clinics on the identification, reporting and clinical case management of GBV, sexually transmitted infections and treatment for female genital mutilation.

-In addition, International Medical Corps has established two women-friendly centres—one in Dollo Ado and a second in Gambella.
-These spaces are platforms where women and girls receive MHPSS services, including referrals to specialized and more advanced care.
-In these centres, women participate in skill-building activities, and are provided materials needed for recovery activities, including musical instruments, henna design, books and art supplies.
+In addition, International Medical Corps has established two women-friendly centers—one in Dollo Ado and a second in Gambella.
+These spaces are platforms where women and girls receive MHPSS services, including referrals to specialised and more advanced care.
+In these centers, women participate in skill-building activities, and are provided materials needed for recovery activities, including musical instruments, henna design, books and art supplies.

 Livelihoods and Food Security

-International Medical Corps prioritises the training of community volunteers—mostly women—on nutrition education, screening and follow-up for malnourished children, and essential nutrition actions, including exclusive breastfeeding, appropriate complementary feeding and other relevant preventive measures.
-Since 2010, International Medical Corps has trained 515 community volunteer health promoters on community mobilization and prevention of malnutrition, as well as 448 female health extension workers in CMAM methodology.
-International Medical Corps also trains mother care groups (MCGs) to actively promote nutrition and healthy behaviour by visiting households and conducting education sessions.
+International Medical Corps prioritises the training of community volunteers—mostly women—on nutrition education, screening and follow-up for malnourished children, and essential nutrition actions, including exclusive breast feeding, appropriate complementary feeding and other relevant preventive measures.
+Since 2010, International Medical Corps has trained 515 community volunteer health promoters on community mobilisation and prevention of malnutrition, as well as 448 female health extension workers in CMAM methodology.
+International Medical Corps also trains mother care groups (MCGs) to actively promote nutrition and healthy behavior by visiting households and conducting education sessions.
 Through these mothers, we have reached more than 153,000 households with health and nutrition messages since 2009.

 We also have supported 5,000 female-headed households in food-insecure areas of West Hararghe zone in the Oromia region through training in vegetable gardening and distribution of vegetable seeds and tools.
 Income earned from gardening enables women to send their children to school and buy household assets, such as goats and chickens.
 Our activities also help reduce the impact of future food shocks on female-headed households by giving women more diversified and productive agricultural outputs.